angusroberts/robot-antenna/README.md

 Let’s get hands on with electronics!
 This is where the Raspberry Pi comes in handy.
 You will program a small light called a LED (Light Emitting Diode) to flash.

-You will need a coloured LED, a 270 ohm resistor a paper clip (the sort without a plastic coating) and 4 female to female jumper wires.
+You will need a coloured LED, a 270 ohm resistor, a paper clip (the sort without a plastic coating) and 4 female to female jumper wires.

 ![](components.png "Components you will need")